Newquay: History

 The goods line which would be acquired later by the Cornwall Minerals Railway was opened in 1846 from inland mines to the harbour, and was worked by horses.
 Parts of the old line from the present station to the harbour are still in existence: the most obvious section is a broad footpath from opposite the station in Cliff Road to East Street, known locally as the "tram track", and complete with a very railway-style overbridge.
 From East Street, the line continued towards the harbour along the present-day Manor Road.

-The last trains ran through to Newquay Harbour in about 1924, but general goods traffic continued to reach Newquay railway station until 1964.
+The last trains ran through to Newquay Harbour in 1925, but general goods traffic continued to reach Newquay railway station until 1964.
 The passenger station and its approaches were enlarged more than once, with additional carriage sidings being built at Newquay in the 1930s.
 The originally wooden viaduct just outside the station, which crosses the Trenance Valley, was rebuilt in 1874 to allow locomotives to run over the structure and then again just before World War II to carry double track, which extended until 1964 for approximately 1500 m to Tolcarn Junction.
 The line is now single again, but the width of the viaduct is still obvious.

 Tolcarn Junction was the point where a second passenger route left the Par line between 1906 and 1963.
 This branch ran to Chacewater, west of Truro, via Perranporth and St Agnes, and provided through trains to Truro and Falmouth.

-Two of the three former platforms were taken out of use in 1987, but Network Rail had planned to restore one of the disused platforms to improve capacity.
+Two of the three former platforms were taken out of use in 1987.